polyaxon/polyaxon/docs/concepts/projects.md

 ## Create a project

-To create a project, you can both use the Polyaxon Dashboard or the Polyaxon CLI.
+To create a project, you can either use the Polyaxon Dashboard or the Polyaxon CLI.

-The projects consist of a required argument `--name` an optional argument `--description`, and a flag `--private` with a default value set to `False`.
+The projects consist of a required argument `--name`, an optional argument `--description`, and a flag `--private` with a default value set to `False`.

 The projects could be `public` (default behaviour) or `private`,